Intro: 9 Unusual Tool Storage Methods for Your Workshop

 I drilled two holes in the board and fastened a Zip-Tie (Size of Zip-Tie depends on tool) through the hole, And slid the tool in.
 That Simple!

 You can also hang a Soldering Iron, A Rotary Tool and many more!
-Though if you want to hang a heavy tool (such as a drill), A Hose Clamp might be better for the job because it's made out of metal
+Though if you want to hang a heavy tool (such as a drill), A Hose Clamp might be better for the job because it's made out of steel.

 My "Zip-Tie Tool Holders" hold: